gkotian/gkotian.github.io/travels/_posts/2010-01-21-venky-call-answered.md

 title: Venky's call answered
 categories:
 - India
-excerpt: The religious would call this last minute trip to the Tirupati Venkateshwara Temple materialising out of nowhere just before I was to undertake the mega trip of my life nothing short of divine intervention; and this is how I justified going on it instead of attending to the other things I needed to take care of.
 ---

 The religious would call this last minute trip to the Tirupati Venkateshwara